stefanhaustein/flowgrid/README.md

 The main motivation for building FlowGrid was that text input is quite horrible on most mobile devices.
 So I wanted to explore a different approach to programming that is a better fit for a touch based interface.
-The inspiration for using a Grid to make sure that the programs look relatively tidy came from MineCraft and "Flow Free"-style mobile games.
+The inspiration for using a grid to make sure that the programs look relatively tidy came from MineCraft and "Flow Free"-style mobile games.
 Building something like IFTTT crossed with Redstone blocks on steroids just seemed like a natural fit for tablets and phones.